mugpeng/DROMA_Web/README.md

 # shiny-server.conf
 ```

-deploy on target ports:
+deploy on target ports, I change it from default `3838` to `8888`:

 ```
 $ cat /etc/shiny-server/shiny-server.conf
 # Instruct Shiny Server to run applications as the user "shiny"
 run_as shiny;

-# Define a server that listens on port 3838
+# Define a server that listens on port 8888
 server {
   listen 8888;